Mrwhononumber/Kayyar/README.md

 * Firebase is used for user authentication

-* getting the user's choosen address has been done using mapKit and reverse geocoding
+* Getting the user's choosen address has been done using MapKit and reverse geocoding

 * Database has been implemented using firestore